In order to be eligible for Federal Work Study, a student must:

 Students can work in a variety of capacities, including office, research, and campus support.
 Students can work evenings and/or weekends.
 Work is to be part time (no more than 28 hours per week), and must not be scheduled at a time that would interfere with classes or tests.

-- Departments should create a job listing through the FSU FWS job listing process (see instructions here) to advertise positions to students.
+Departments should create a job posting through the FSU FWS job listing process (see instructions here) to advertise positions to students.
 Students will apply through the job listing process and should attach their authorization form.
 Departments should then interview applicants and determine who they would like to hire.

-- A background check questionnaire should be completed with each job listing so that HR can determine if the position would be one that would require a background check.
+A background check questionnaire is incorporated in the job posting so that HR can determine if one is needed.

-- Job listings cannot be approved until HR makes a determination on whether a background check would be required for the position.
+Job listings cannot be approved until HR makes a determination on whether a background check would be required for the position based on the responsibilities.

-- If a background check is required for the position, it is the department’s responsibility to initiate and pay for the individual background check
+If a background check is required for the position, it is the department’s responsibility to initiate the background check for the candidate through the HR Background Check Form Portal at https://hr.fsu.edu/?page=ers/bgc/5-portal.
+Additionally, the department is responsible for paying for the individual background check

 Students are hired in accordance with FSU hiring practices and procedures and cannot start work or be paid until they are fully in the HR system (Please see hiring checklist for additional information on hiring).

 Work is to be part time (no more than 28 hours per week), and must not be scheduled at a time that would interfere with classes or tests.